 Places to Look For Potential Leaders

-- Talk to small group ministry leaders.
+- Talk to small group ministry leaders about who is showing leadership qualities.

 - Hold a ministry fair in the congregation.
 Enable people to learn more about ways to serve in a fun and festive atmosphere.
 This provides a transparent, low-risk way for people to explore service.

-- Host special in-person training events that include lots of interaction
+- Host special in-person training events that include lots of interaction so you can see potential leaders "in action."

-- Ask the "connectors" in the congregation to act as scouts for potential leaders
+- Ask the "connectors" in the congregation to act as scouts for potential leaders.

 - Have members take the Centered Leadership series from the UU Leadership Institute.
 Schedule workshops to discuss the case studies and participate in the activities provided.